RISE: Robust Imitation through Stochastic Encoding: Methodology

-Unlike traditional behavior cloning approaches that directly map states to actions, our policy leverages the structured latent representation of safety parameters.
-This design allows the policy to understand the underlying safety-critical reasoning behind expert demonstrations rather than simply mimicking their actions.
-The policy network architecture consists of fully connected layers with ReLU activations.
-The state vector $s$ and latent vector $z$ are concatenated and passed through these layers to produce the action output.
-This architecture enables the policy to adaptively respond to different safety scenarios while maintaining task performance.
+Unlike traditional behavior cloning approaches that directly map states to actions, our policy also leverages the structured latent representation of measured obstacle parameters.
+By sampling from the VAE posterior during training, the policy effectively sees multiple plausible obstacle hypotheses (a form of virtual data augmentation), which improves robustness to perceptual variation.
+The policy network uses a 2-layered fully connected Neural Network with 128 neurons in the hidden layer with ReLU activations.
+The state vector $s$, goal vector $g$ and latent vector $z$ are concatenated and passed through these layers to produce the action output.